 Quesadillas with stuffed with leftovers

 I usually stuff it with leftover Rosemary Lemon chicken, but you can use whatever you have on hand.
 I have used BBQ, pork loin, grilled veggies and turkey.
 Chop them up into bite-size pieces and add cheese.
-Everything taste great with melted cheese.
+Everything tastes great with melted cheese.

 Ditto with the paninis.
 Just stuff them with leftovers and cheese.
 Serve them with fruit or raw veggies with ranch for dipping.